Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 1627–1628

-The wedding to the kingdom of the ancestor of the house of Romanov, Tsar Mikhail Fedorovich, took place according to a clearly drawn up "scenario" that did not change until the 18th century: together with the cross, barmas and the royal crown, the metropolitan (or patriarch) passed the scepter to the king in his right hand, and the empire in his left ...
-At the wedding of Mikhail Fedorovich to the throne, before handing over the regalia to the metropolitan, the scepter was held by Prince Dmitry Timofeevich Trubetskoy, and the empire was held by Prince Dmitry Mikhailovich Pozharsky.
+The crowning of the founder of the Romanov house, Tsar Mikhail Fedorovich, took place according to a clearly drawn up “scenario”, which did not change until the 18th century: along with the cross, barms and royal crown, the metropolitan (or patriarch) handed over the scepter to the king in his right hand, and the orb to his left .
+At the crowning of Mikhail Fedorovich, before handing over the regalia to the Metropolitan, the scepter was held by Prince Dmitry Timofeevich Trubetskoy, and the orb was held by Prince Dmitry Mikhailovich Pozharsky.

-A seal of a "new type" was attached to the diploma of tsar Bohdan Khmelnitsky dated March 27, 1654: a two-headed eagle with open wings (on the chest in a shield - a rider slaying a dragon), in the eagle's right paw - a scepter, in the left - a power, above the eagle's heads - three crowns practically on the same line, the middle one with a cross.
+The tsar’s letter of honor to Bohdan Khmelnytsky dated March 27, 1654 was accompanied by a “new type” seal: a double-headed eagle with open wings (on the chest in the shield there is a horseman slaying a dragon), in the eagle’s right paw there is a scepter, in the left there is an orb, above the eagle’s heads – three crowns almost on the same line, the middle one with a cross.
 The shape of the crowns is the same, Western European.
-Under the eagle is a symbolic image of the reunification of the Left-Bank Ukraine with Russia.
-A seal with a similar pattern was used in the Little Russian Prikaz.
+Under the eagle is a symbolic image of the reunification of Left Bank Ukraine with Russia.
+A seal with a similar design was used in the Little Russian Order.

-Circle to the big state seal of Tsars John and Peter Alekseevich.
+Circle to the great state seal of Tsars John and Peter Alekseevich.
 Master Vasily Kononov.
 1683 Silver

 Sovereign coat of arms

-The most experienced codifier and jurist Mikhail Mikhailovich Speransky - the luminary of the Russian bureaucracy, proceeding from the text of the decree, subsequently unequivocally qualified this image as a "sovereign coat of arms."
-A similar seal with the corresponding new name was used by the tsars Fedor Alekseevich, Ivan Alekseevich in joint reign with Peter Alekseevich and Peter Alekseevich himself - Peter I.
+The most experienced codifier and jurist Mikhail Mikhailovich Speransky, a luminary of the Russian bureaucracy, based on the text of the decree, subsequently unambiguously qualified this image as a “sovereign coat of arms.”
+A similar seal with a corresponding new name was used by Tsars Fyodor Alekseevich, Ivan Alekseevich in a joint reign with Peter Alekseevich, and Peter Alekseevich himself - Peter I.

 The crown is a masterpiece of world jewelry art.

-The imperial crown was made by the court jeweler Georg Friedrich Eckart and the diamond master Jeremiah Pozier for the coronation of Empress Catherine II the Great in 1762.
-The crown was created in record time - in just two months.
+The imperial crown was made by court jeweler Georg-Friedrich Eckart and diamond master Jeremiah Pozier for the coronation of Empress Catherine II the Great in 1762.
+The crown was created in record time - just two months.

-The work on the creation of the crown was supervised by the jeweler G.-F. Eckart.
-He created the sketch and wireframe.
-I. Pozier was involved in the selection of diamonds.
+The work on creating the crown was supervised by jeweler G.-F. Eckart.
+He created the sketch and frame.
+The selection of diamonds was carried out by I. Pozier.

-The unique piece of jewelry was restored in 1984.
+The unique monument of jewelry art was restored in 1984.
 Chief artist V.G.
 Sitnikov, jewelers - V.V.
 Nikolaev, G.F.
 Aleksakhin.

 Silver, diamonds, pearls, spinel rubies